MarshMeadow/spyro-playstation-psp-mod-ports-guide/README.md

 # spyro-playstation-psp-mod-ports-guide
-All or most old Spyro The Dragon PlayStation games ported to psp!
+All or most old Spyro The Dragon PlayStation games ported to PSP!

+Spyro the Dragon is a Platformer 3D video game published by Sony released on October 25th, 2007 for the PlayStation Network as PSOne Classic.

+Game Name:	Spyro the Dragon

+Region:	USA

+Console:	PSP Eboots

+Game Release:	2007-10-25 "(16 years ago)" (according to the site I got this from)

+Genre:	Platformer 3D

+Publisher:	Sony

+Languages:	English

+Image Format:	EBOOT.PBP

 How to install: